Cross-validation Approaches for Multi-study Predictions: Multi-study Stacking Approaches

-Note that constraints (i.e., $w\in W\subset \mathbb R^{TL}$) on or penalties applied to select $w$ can lead to identical results.
-Indeed, in several optimization problems constraining a $K\times L-$dimensional parameter, e.g., $w\in W = \{w:\|w\|_2\leq c\}$, where $\|\cdot\|_2$ is the $L_2$ norm in the Euclidean space, is equivalent to the unconstrained optimization with an $L_2$ penalty on $w$.
-The use of penalties in the estimation of stacking weights has been discussed in \cite{breiman1996stacked} and \cite{leblanc1996combining}.
+In what follows, if not otherwise specified, $u(y,y') = -(y - y')^2$.
+For the oracle case the generalist prediction error of the PF $\hat Y$ is

-We introduce three different stacking approaches: DR stacking, within-study cross-validated stacking ($\cvws$) and cross-set cross-validated stacking ($\cvcs$).
-The latter two are NDR stacking approaches.
-These three approaches select $w$ by maximizing distinct estimates of the utility functions $U_g(w)$ or $U_s(w;k)$.
-We discuss the estimators of $U_g(w)$ and $U_{s}(w;k)$ obtained with DR, $\cvws$ and $\cvcs$.
-In two examples we derive the means and variances of the deviations of these estimates to the oracle.
-We illustrate that DR stacking and $\cvws$ typically over-estimate the utility function $U$ with smaller variance compared to $\cvcs$, which tends to under-estimate $U$.
+We consider three multi-study stacking approaches: the original multi-study stacking \citep{patil2018training}, which involves data reuse (\textit{DR stacking}, for short) and two novel CV stacking approaches: \textit{within-study cross-validated stacking} ($\cvws$) and \textit{cross-study cross-validated stacking} ($\cvcs$).
+These three approaches select $w$ by maximizing different estimates of the expected utility $U_g(w)$.
+We discuss the estimators of $U_g(w)$ underlying these approaches.
+We study the accuracy of an estimator $\hat U(w)$ by examining its deviation from the truth $\hat U(w) - U_g(w)$ and we focus mainly on the mean $\mathbb E_{\mathcal S}(\hat U(w) - U_g(w))$ and variance $\var_{\mathcal S}(\hat U(w) - U_g(w))$ over different realizations of $\mathcal S$, the data from the entire collection of $K$ studies.
+We refer to $\mathbb E_{\mathcal S}(\hat U(w) - U_g(w))$ as the \textit{bias} of $\hat U(w)$.